PeterZimbalist/Sudoku-Puzzle-Solver/README.md

 # Sudoku-Puzzle-Solver
-A python program that solves a sudoku puzzle.
+A python program that solves a sudoku puzzle by scanning the puzzle for 0s (blanks) and testing for valid numbers.